 2020/21 continues to focus on the successful delivery of our two external funded projects from the HLF and ERDF.
 Although both projects are claimed in arrears the impact and the Authority's cash flows is minimal.
 However, there is some uncertainty on future exchange rates which are difficult to forecast for the ERDF grant which is contracted in Euro.
 The use of a prudent exchange rate during the application phase should minimise any future impact of Brexit.
 The Authority is also keen to support the Hire Boat Industry, where possible, following the outbreak of COVID-19.
 Normally, the Authority receives a large proportion of its toll income prior to the start of the financial year but this year there has been challenges to this whilst boat owners are unable to user their boats.
 To assist with cash flow the National Park Grant, which is normally received quarterly, has been paid 35% in advance.
 The budget was based on all existing boat owners paying their tolls, with Navigation funding originally projecting a deficit of £134k in 2020/21 (after taking into account carry forward requests), with reserves at 11.2% of net expenditure at the end of the year.
 For General (National Park) funding there is a projected deficit of £132k (after taking into account carry forwards requests) in 2020/21, with reserves at 27.5% of net expenditure.
-The Authority will be revising its budget in due course to take into account loss of Navigation income.
+Both the National Park and Navigation deficits will be balanced through the use of reserves.